 Calendar year.
 If the calendar year is adopted as the annual accounting period, the fund must maintain its books and records and report its income and expenses for the period from January 1 through December 31 of each year.
-A fiscal year is 12 consecutive

 Fiscal year.
 A fiscal year is 12 consecutive months ending on the last day of any month except December.
 A 52-53 week year is a fiscal year that varies from 52 to 53 weeks.